dmeditor/doc/tutorial/how-to-make-widget.md

 ### Sample widget
 Click [this](./) to see our widget sample.

-### Introduction
+### Widget development overview

 A typical widget needs below information

-1. A definition file, which defines widget's name, type, icons, etc
+1. A definition file(definition.ts), which defines widget's name, type, icons, etc
-2. An entity, which define data model of this widget
+2. An entity(entity.ts), which define data model of this widget
-3. A main render which is a react component rendering the widget's data
+3. A main render(render.tsx) which is a react component rendering the widget's data
 4. Settings.
 Can be setting configuration and/or customized setting component.

 At last you need to register your widget into dmeditor.